the-s-is-silent/Outlaws-of-the-Wastes/README.md

 - Revise the policy tree to make policies beyond the starting three + Constitution and Rationalism actually worth taking.

+- Add more units, buildings and wonders.

 - Add more new factions and City-States, along with more new unique units and buildings for the existing factions.

-- Consider expanding the "hero unit" concept past the Hero of the Wastes found at random in survivor camps/barbarian outposts.

 - And, of course, the bane of all ambitious modders who have no artistic talent: adding sprites for everything.